-The Sister-to-Sister Scholarship Fund (SSSF) is pleased to announce that it will be awarding one scholarship, in the amount of $4000, for the 2023-2024 academic year.
+The Sister-to-Sister Scholarship Fund (SSSF) is pleased to announce that it will be awarding two scholarships, in the amount of $3000 each, for the 2023-2024 academic year.
+One scholarship for an undergraduate student and one for a graduate student.
 Please read the instructions carefully and be sure the information submitted is complete.
 Incomplete applications will not be considered.
 Current undergraduate, transfer, and graduate students are eligible to apply.

 - Applicants must be students currently enrolled at Colorado School of Mines.

 - Undergraduate applicants must have a minimum cumulative grade point average of 2.6 on a scale of 4.0.
 Graduate applicants must have a minimum grade point average of 3.0 on a scale of 4.0.